Almost toric fibrations on K3 surfaces via degenerations

-For this note that by symplectic orthogonality the configuration of divisors $X_i,X_j,X_k$ is symplectomorphic near $X_{ijk}$ to the configuration of coordinate hyperplanes near the origin by a symplectomrphism $\psi_{ijk}$.
-Applying Lemma \ref{Lemma:InterpolatingtorusfibrationonC^2} we can modify $\mu_i$ in $U\cap X_i$ for $U$ a small enough neighborhood of $X_{ijk}$ so that after appropriate choice of affine coordinates on $B_i$, we have $\mu_i=\mu_0\circ\psi_{ijk}$ on a a neighborhood $V$ of $B_{ijk}$.
+To do so we first note that by symplectic orthogonality the configuration of divisors $X_{ij},X_{jk},X_{ik}$ is symplectomorphic near $X_{ijk}$ to the configuration of coordinate hyperplanes near the origin by a symplectomorphism $\psi_{ijk}$.

+We now apply Lemma \ref{Lemma:InterpolatingtorusfibrationonC^2} to modify $\mu_i$ on a neighborhood of $X_{ijk}$ in $X_i$ as follows.
+On the one hand, the almost toric fibration $\mu_i$ restricts to a toric action in an open neighborhood $U$ of $X_{ijk}$ inside $X_i$.
+On the other hand, restricting to a smaller open neighborhood $V$ of $X_{ijk}$ inside $X_i$, the symplectomorphism $\psi_{ijk}$ gives rise to an admissible toric action $\rho_1$ on $V$ by considering the moment map $\mu_0\circ\psi_{ijk}$.
+Applying Lemma \ref{Lemma:InterpolatingtorusfibrationonC^2} to this action $\rho_1$, we obtain a new admissible toric action $\rho$ on $U$ which agrees with $\rho_1$ on a smaller neighborhood $V_1$ of the origin and agrees with the original action outside a larger neighborhood $V_2\subset U$.
+After performing this construction for each of the three coordinate planes (corresponding to the three divisors meeting at $X_{ijk}$) and choosing appropriate affine coordinates on $B_i$, the modified $\mu_i$ satisfies $\mu_i=\mu_0\circ\psi_{ijk}$ on a neighborhood $V$ of $X_{ijk}$ in $X_i$.
 After this modification, the $\mu_i$ glue to the continuous function $\mu_0\circ\psi_{ijk}$ on $V\cap\cX_0$.